jadecobra/python_tdd_exercises/source/classes/classes.rst

     # AttributeError
     # NameError

-* I will make the name to an assignment to the null value :ref:`None`
+* I make the name to an assignment to the null value :ref:`None`

   .. code-block:: python